-The building in St Paul which now houses Forepaugh’s Restaurant was once a three storey Victorian mansion that wholesale magnate Joseph Forepaugh built for his family.
+The building in St Paul which now houses Forepaugh’s Restaurant was once a three-story Victorian mansion that wholesale magnate Joseph Forepaugh built for his family.

-However, in 1892 things tool a tragic turn for the family.
-Mrs Forepaugh is said to have discovered her husband in bed with the family maid, Molly.
+However, in 1892 things took a tragic turn for the family.
+Mrs. Forepaugh is said to have discovered her husband in bed with the family maid, Molly.

 Forepaugh shot himself when his wife ended the marriage and his mistress Molly was heartbroken.
 She was apparently pregnant with his child and ended up hanging herself from a chandelier in one of the bedrooms.

 Both Joseph and Molly are said to haunt the restaurant today.
-The two of them have been seen walking through the dining areas, but it is Molly who seems to be the most active.
+The two of them have been seen walking through the dining areas, but Molly seems to be the most active.

 The Greyhound Bus Museum in Hibbing is probably not the first place you might think of when it comes to a haunted location, but nevertheless is one of the most haunted places in Minnesota.